 - General: You’ll either get drugs through a vein or breathe gas in through a mask.
 You’ll be asleep the whole time and might not wake up for an hour or so after the surgery.

 Your doctor may have to cut your gums or bone to get the teeth out.
-If so, he'll stitch the wounds shut so they heal quickly.
+If so, they'll stitch the wounds shut so they heal quickly.
 These stitches usually dissolve after a few days.
-He may also stuff gauze pads in your mouth to soak up some of the blood.
+They may also stuff gauze pads in your mouth to soak up some of the blood.

 Everyone responds differently to anesthesia.
 If you had a local anesthetic and feel alert, you might be able to drive home to begin your recovery.
 You might even be able to go back to work or do your normal activities.
 If you had general anesthesia or still feel drowsy, you’ll need someone to drive you home.